Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

 Recently, multi-modal reinforcement learning has become a hot point and cutting edge, which combines multi-modal information, such as language and video, with vision as inputs in the reinforcement learning model.
 To deal with navigation issues, visual language navigation (VLN) \cite{anderson2018vision} has been widely used in recent years.
-VLN is a task that guides the embedded agent to execute natural language instructions in a real 3D environment.
+VLN is a task that guides the embedded agent to execute natural language instructions in a 3D environment.
 It requires a deep understanding of the linguistic semantics, visual perception, and most importantly, the alignment of the two.
-Wang \textit{et al.} \cite{wang2019reinforced} studied how to solve the three key challenges of VLN, namely cross-modal grounding, ill-posed feedback, and the generalization problems.
+Most existing methods are based on sequence-to-sequence architecture \cite{ke2019tactical,zhu2020vision,sun2021depth}.
+That is, instructions are encoded as word sequences, and navigation trajectories are decoded as a series of actions, which are enhanced by attention mechanism and beam search.
+Therefore, connecting cross-modality training data is a key to improve training efficiency.
+Wang \textit{et al.} \cite{wang2019reinforced} summarized VLN tasks and studied how to solve the three key challenges of VLN, namely cross-modal grounding, ill-posed feedback, and the generalization problems.
+Chaplot \textit{et al.} \cite{chaplot2019embodied} proposed a dual-attention unit to disentangle the knowledge of words in the textual representations and visual concepts in the visual representations, and align them with each other.
+The fixed alignment enables the learned knowledge transferred across tasks.
 In response to the first and second challenges, the authors proposed the reinforced cross-modal matching (RCM) method, which used reinforcement learning to connect local and global scenarios.
 In response to the third challenge, self-supervised imitation learning (SIL) was proposed, which helped the agent to get better policies by imitating its best performance from the past.

-However, reinforcement learning-based navigation is limited to a small action space and sample space, and it is generally in a discrete situation.
-Moreover, more complex tasks closer to the actual situation often have a large state space and continuous action space.
+However, reinforcement learning-based navigation is limited to small action space and sample space, and it is generally in a discrete situation.
+Moreover, more complex tasks closer to the actual situation tend to have a large state space and continuous action space.